MattX/OPMORL-2.0/ideas.md

 # Ideas for OPMORL

   * Dungeon forks?
 With sevral links from the main dungeon to the sub.
-  * Make maps a lot denser.
-The current generation algorithm doesn't really make sense for a tower.
   * Beginning with few weapons, make the player focus on armor?
   * Constrain and make the player make choices => convoluted levels that take a long time to explore vs pressing food counter
   * Maybe some indications in a native language that the player gradually learns?
-  * Have a nice administrator name :)

 ## Immediate todos